 Fees for parking and entering the area are available on the official website.

-Explore the Black Hole mines by kayak
+Black Hole mines

-Take a day trip to Lake Bohinj
+Day trip to Lake Bohinj

 One of the best day trips from Bled is to Lake Bohinj, a much lesser-visited area that offers an option to be in nature with fewer people.
 Bohinj to Bled is about a half-hour drive and is located in the heart of Triglav National Park.